cirosantilli/linux-cheat/desktop/index.md

 ##openbox

-Default for archlinux
+Default for LXDE.

-Minimalistic
+Minimalistic.

 Very fast.

-Graphical configuration tool
+Graphical configuration tool.

     obconf

-you can change themes there, but not all config options are modifiable from there.
+You can change themes there, but not all config options are modifiable from there.

 Configuration file:

-    ~/.config/openbox/lxde-rc.xml
+    vim ~/.config/openbox/lxde-rc.xml

-Configure keyboard shortcuts in the config file:

-    keyboard > keybind

 Possible actions are listed here: <http://openbox.org/wiki/Help:Actions>